fingo/spata/readme.md

 val date = StringParser.parse[Date]("02.02.2020", df)
 val dateM = StringParser.parseSafe[Date]("02.02.2020", df)
 ```
-Please notice that this sample implementation accepts partial string parsing,
+Please note that this sample implementation accepts partial string parsing,
 e.g. `"02.02.2020xyz"` will successfully parse to `2020-02-02`.
 This is different from the built-in parsing behaviour for `LocalDate`,
 where the entire string has to conform to the format.

-Parsing implementation are expected to throw specific runtime exceptions when parsing fails.
+Parsing implementations are expected to throw specific runtime exceptions when parsing fails.
 This is converted to `DataParseException` in `StringParser` object's `parse` method,
-while keeping original exception in `cause` field.
+while keeping the original exception in `cause` field.

 ### Error handling

 There are three types of errors which may arise while parsing CSV:
 * Various I/O errors, including but not limited to `IOException`.
-They are not directly related to parsing logic but CSV is typically read from some external, unreliable source.
+They are not directly related to parsing logic but CSV is typically read from an external, unreliable source.
 They may be raised by `reader` operations.
 * Errors caused by malformed CSV structure, reported as `CSVStructureException`.
 They may be caused by `CSVParser`'s methods.
 * Errors caused by unexpected / incorrect data in record fields, reported as `CSVDataException`.
-They may result from interaction with `CVSRecord`.
+They may result from interactions with `CVSRecord`.

 The two first error categories are unrecoverable and stop stream processing.
-For the `CSVStructureException` errors we are able to precisely identify the place which caused the problem.
+For the `CSVStructureException` errors we are able to precisely identify the place that caused the problem.
 See Scaladoc for `CSVException` for further information about error location.

-The last category in reported on the record level and allows for different handling policies.
+The last category is reported on the record level and allows for different handling policies.
 Please notice however, that if the error is not handled locally (using safe functions returning `Maybe`)
-and propagates through the stream, further processing of input data is stopped, like for above error categories.
+and propagates through the stream, further processing of input data is stopped, like for the above error categories.

-Errors are raised and should be handled with [FS2 error handling](https://fs2.io/guide.html#error-handling) mechanism.
+Errors are raised and should be handled by using the [FS2 error handling](https://fs2.io/guide.html#error-handling) mechanism.
-FS2 captures exceptions reported explicitly with `raiseError` or thrown
+FS2 captures exceptions thrown or reported explicitly with `raiseError`
 and in both cases is able to handle them with `handleErrorWith`.
 To fully support this, `CSVParser` requires the `RaiseThrowable` type class instance for its effect `F`.